avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 As is standard in the hi-tech industry, the mandatory PDF format incorporates a single line for the employer name, and a short headline about the details of the task.
-Superficially the HTML version mimics the same format.
+Superficially the HTML version mimics the identical format.
 The PDF headline links to the HTML version, where the HTML version uses the HTML `<details>` tag (typically preceded by the _right pointing triangle_ symbol "$(RIGHT_POINTING_TRIANGLE)") to optionally enable viewing the full description of the task.